Li-Jinjie/AlexNet_TF/README.md

 5. To test the model, please run **tf_test_model.py** : `python tf_test_model.py`.

+6. To use tensorboard, please run `tensorboard --logdir=./logs` in the **terminal** and open the URL in your web browser.

    ---

-6. If you want to use all 50000 data for training, please uncomment the code in cifar-10.py (44-57 lines).
+7. If you want to use all 50000 data for training, please uncomment the code in cifar-10.py (44-57 lines).

-7. If you want to save the ckpt model, please uncomment the code in **tf_train_model.py** (96-97 lines).
+8. If you want to save the ckpt model, please uncomment the code in **tf_train_model.py** (96-97 lines).

-8. If you want to continue training from a ckpt model, please comment line 39 and uncomment line 41 in **tf_train_model.py**.
+9. If you want to continue training from a ckpt model, please comment line 39 and uncomment line 41 in **tf_train_model.py**.
 You also need to make sure the path in line 41 is correct.

-9. If you want to freeze the model for model converting, please uncomment the code in **tf_train_model.py** (101-106 lines)
+10. If you want to freeze the model for model converting, please uncomment the code in **tf_train_model.py** (101-106 lines)

-### Some tips for training
+### My parameters for training

 Stage 1: